 47. Lithium is the best known med for treating bipolar because it is a MOOD STABILIZER and is effective in treating both mania and depression, as well as maintenance therapy for preventing relapse.

 48. Sometimes antidepressants are used to treat bipolar depression but this can be controversial because of the possibility of an antidepressant causing a switch into mania.
 This is one of the most misunderstood and under-appreciated bipolar disorder facts.

 6 (risk of switch into mania with antidepressant)

 49. Some atypical (latest generation) anti-psychotics have been approved for treating bipolar disorder as research has shown them to have mood stabilizing properties on top of their utility for bipolar mania.

-50. Another of the misunderstood bipolar disorder facts is that most people spend MUCH MORE time experiencing depression as opposed for mania, and the best treatment for bipolar depression seems to be a combination of Lithium and Lamotrigine (Lamictal).
+50. Another of the misunderstood bipolar disorder facts is that most people spend MUCH MORE time experiencing depression as opposed to mania, and one of the most successful treatments for bipolar depression seems to be a combination of Lithium and Lamotrigine (Lamictal).

 53. Psycho-education is all about learning as much as possible about bipolar disorder.
 Understanding your illness promotes treatment compliance (such as taking bipolar medications) and helps in determining the best treatments for you as an individual and also in recognizing warning signs of mania and depression so that bipolar episodes can be minimized and controlled.